Chaitanya-Panicker/Coffee-Shop-Sales-Analysis/README.md

 ## 🚀 Project Steps

-- **Data Collection**
+1. **Data Cleaning & Preparation**
-   Collected transaction-level data including sales amount, product categories, time, and store locations.
+   - Cleaned and formatted raw sales transaction data

-- **Data Cleaning**
+   - Separated date columns into day, month, hour for better grouping

-   Ensured consistent formatting, removed nulls, handled undefined sizes, and verified date/time formats.
+2. **Pivot Table Setup**

-- **Data Modeling**
+   - Created multiple Pivot Tables to summarize sales by time, product, location, and category

-   Created Pivot Tables for dynamic aggregation of key metrics like total amount and transaction count.
+3. **Dashboard Design**

-- **Dashboard Design**
+   - Designed an interactive dashboard using slicers, charts, and dynamic visuals
-   Built an interactive dashboard with slicers for day and month filtering, and multiple charts (bar, pie, column) for visualization.
+   - Organized metrics into readable blocks for insights at a glance

 ---